Ph-IRES/workshop_data-analysis/statistics/model_fitting/fixed_models_binom/README.md

 ### fitdistrplus: An R Package for Fitting Distributions

 `vis_dists()` is a function that I made in the FUNCTIONS section of this script.
 It accepts the tibble and column name to visualize.
+Here we evaluate the response variable `female_male`

 vis_dists() creates three figures

 ![](Rplot02.png)
 Fig 3.
-Histogram and cumulative distribution of `total_length_mm`
+Histogram and cumulative distribution of `female_male`

 ![](Rplot03.png)
 Fig 4.
-Cullen and Frey Graph of kurtosis vs square of skewness for `total_length_mm`. **I really like this one.**  This shows you which statistical distribution the data most closely resembles.
+Cullen and Frey Graph of kurtosis vs square of skewness for `female_male`. **I really like this one.**  This shows you which statistical distribution the data most closely resembles.
 Here, the data is nearly log normal, but better fit by the beta distribution.

 ![](Rplot04.png)
 Fig 5.
-4 additional plots that allow you to determine the distribution that most closely fits `total_length_mm`
+4 additional plots that allow you to determine the distribution that most closely fits `female_male`

 ---